isabella232/mobile-services.pt-BR/help/unity/methods.md

 * **TrackTimedActionUpdate**

-   Transmita dados para atualizar os dados de contexto associados à ação.
+   Pass in data to update the context data associated with the given action.
 Os dados transmitidos são anexados aos existentes para a ação em questão e os substituem se a mesma chave já estiver definida para a ação.

    >[!TIP]
    >